 The giant of Valdivian rain forests

 Alerce (Fitzroya cupressoides) is the only species in this genus of conifers.
-This is increasingly rare tree which grows only in southern Argentina and Chile.
+This is an increasingly rare tree which grows only in southern Argentina and Chile.
 The Latin name of the tree has been given by none else than Charles Darwin – he named the tree after the captain of "Beagle" – Robert Fitzroy.

 The wood of alerce is excellent for many uses.
-As it became increasingly rare, logging was prohibited in 1976 but has continued illegaly since then.
+As it became increasingly rare, logging was prohibited in 1976 but has continued illegally since then.
 Only some 15% of the original stands of alerce remain.

 There are several larger alerce woods, but many smaller stands of alerce are located in countless isolated valleys of Patagonian Andes.

 According to an article in journal "Science" (Lara, Antonio and Villalba, Ricardo.
 A 3620-Year Temperature Record from Fitzroya cupressoides Tree Rings in Southern South America, Science 21 May 1993, Vol. 260 no. 5111 pp. 1104-1106.), in Southern Chile has been made a tree ring analysis of alerce – and this tree was at least 3622 years old!
-Thus alerce is the second oldest known tree species in the world after the Great Basin bristlecone pine (Pinus longaeva) in United States.
+Thus alerce is the second oldest known tree species in the world after the Great Basin bristlecone pine (Pinus longaeva) in the United States.
 Alerce trees with the measured age around 2000 years are met rather frequently.

 Alerce is the largest known tree in South America and possibly – one of the largest trees in the world.
 It grows more than 60 m tall (some sources give as much as 80 m) and trunk circumference reaches 11.4 m.

 Charles Darwin reportedly has written about an alerce which had a girth of 130 feet girth (39.6 m)!
 This almost sounds like an exaggeration – captain Robert Fitzroy wrote instead that the largest alerce trees reached 40 feet (12.2 m) in girth – measured five feet from the ground.
-As both Darwin and Fitzroy were members of the same expedition, it sounds dubious that Fitzroy did not hear from Darwin about the existance of such tree giant.
-May be somebody has garbled the circumference and diameter?
+As both Darwin and Fitzroy were members of the same expedition, it sounds dubious that Fitzroy did not hear from Darwin about the existence of such tree giant.
+Maybe somebody has garbled the circumference and diameter?